sig-gis/Liberia_NSC_ForestMonitoringTraining/03_CEO/00_agenda.md

 ---
 layout: page
-title: "1.
-Intro to Machine Learning"
+title: "2.
+Data Collection with CEO"
-permalink: /01_intro_machine_learning
+permalink: /02_CEO
 has_children: True
-nav_order: 2
+nav_order: 4
 ---

-# Introduction to Machine Learning
+# Data Collection with Collect Earth Online (CEO)
 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.

 ## Session Agenda